hc414/RecipeRatings/README.md

 ## Prediction Problem

 ### Problem Identification
-We will be using 5 columns, specifically `minutes`, `n_steps`, `n_ingredients`, `rating`, `has_rare_ingredient`, to create a regression that predicts `rating`.
-We decided to choose `rating` as the response variable as we believe that it best summarizes an interaction.
+We will be using 4 columns, specifically `minutes`, `sugar`, `has_rare_ingredient`, to create a regression that predicts `calories`.
+We decided to choose `calories` as the response variable as we believe that it best summarizes a recipe.
 For the metrics that we will use to assess our model, we decided to use root mean squared error (RMSE) and the model's accuracy (R^2).
 The use of both accuracy and RMSE over other metrics like F-1 score is because our model will be a regression rather than a classification, hence RMSE and accuracy will give us a more complete understanding of our model's predicting performance.

 ---
 ## Baseline Model
+Our model is a regression that uses `minutes`, `sugar`, and `has_rare_ingredient` to ultimately predict `calories`.
+Values in `minutes` (time needed to follow the recipe), and `sugar` (percent daily value) are quantitative while `has_rare_ingredient` is a nominal (boolean) column.
+To encode these columns, we created a `ColumnTransformer` that takes in the quantitative columns and standardizes them using `StandardScaler()` and we also one-hot encoded `has_rare_ingredients`.
+Overall, we believe that our model is mediocre at predicting `calories`, with our RMSE for our training set being slightly lower than the RMSE for the testing set (419.13, 435.67 respectively), not overfitting, while maintaining an accuracy of 0.417.

 ---
 ## Final Model
+To improve upon our baseline model, we decided to add 3 more features.
+For `carbs`, we will split it into 3 categories low, med, high, and one-hot encode that.
+For `n_steps`, we decided to binarize this using `Binarizer()` setting a threshold of 9 as we found out that around half of the recipes in our dataset has less than 9 steps.
+We also decided to add `protein` to our `StandardScaler()`.
+We know that there's likely a very high correlation between `total_fat`, `sat_fat`, and `calories`, which is why we decided to avoid these columns as we want to assess other columns' effects on predictions.
+Our new and improved model's has a lower RMSE for both training and testing sets (290.84, 312.23 respectively) which is around 100 less than our baseline model while its accuracy/score improved to 0.700.
+We also added `PolynomialFeatures(d)` to our pipeline and we tried different (hyper)parameters for `d`, also known as the degree of the polynomial and from the graph below, found that a degree of 3 is our optimal hyperparameter.

+<iframe
+  src="assets/hyperparameter.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ---
 ## Fairness Analysis
+The two groups we decided to test fairness on are recipes that includes rare ingredients and recipes that don't.

+Null Hypothesis: Our model is fair.
+Its precision for recipes including rare ingredients and recipes not including rare ingredients are roughly the same, and any differences are due to random chance.

+Alternative Hypothesis: Our model is unfair.
+Its precision for recipes including rare ingredients than its precision for recipes not including rare ingredients.

+Test Statistic: RMSE

+Significance Value: 0.05

+We conducted a permutation test, permutating the `has_rare_ingredient` column and compared the distribution of the permutated sample with the original distribution by using RMSE.
+We ended up with a p-value of 0.85 which is higher than the significance value of 0.05, hence we fail to reject our null hypothesis, therefore we can say that our model is fair.